Grêmio FBPA (youth)

 Grêmio FBPA Academy is the youth set up of Grêmio.
 Is composed of several youth teams from the age group of under-7 to the under-20, and is considered one of the most prolific football academies in Brazil as also in the world.

-Notable academy graduates in recent years include 2002 FIFA World Cup winner and two-time FIFA Ballon d'Or recipient Ronaldinho Gaúcho, former Liverpool midfielder Lucas Leiva, Sydney FC winger Douglas Costa, UEFA Champions League winner midfielder Anderson, 2016 Summer Olympic Games Gold Medal forward Luan, Flamengo winger Everton, alongside many first team players, such as midfielder Arthur, goalkeeper Gabriel Grando and centre-back Gustavo Martins.
+Notable academy graduates in recent years include Intercontinental Cup winner Renato Portaluppi, 2002 FIFA World Cup winner and two-time FIFA Ballon d'Or recipient Ronaldinho Gaúcho, former Liverpool midfielder Lucas Leiva, former Juventus midfielder Emerson, ChievoVerona winger Douglas Costa, former Grêmio goalkeeper Danrlei, UEFA Champions League winner midfielder Anderson, 2002 FIFA World Cup winner centre-back Ânderson Polga, Al-Shabab goalkeeper Marcelo Grohe, 2016 Summer Olympic Games Gold Medal forward Luan, Flamengo winger Everton, alongside many first team players, such as midfielder Arthur, wingers Tetê and Gabriel Mec, goalkeeper Gabriel Grando and centre-backs Gustavo Martins and Viery.

 The club has a large academy training complex, named CT Presidente Hélio Dourado, based in Eldorado do Sul, in the metropolitan area of Porto Alegre, which includes a small stadium where all the youth teams play their home matches.

 Under-20

 The under-20 team, also known as juniores, is made up mostly of under-20 players who have reached the last senior year beneath the professional level, and provides further development for players before joining the transition team or the first team.
 During the season, the under-20 regularly plays in the state league and also in national and international competitions, such as the Taça Belo Horizonte de Futebol Júnior, Copa São Paulo de Futebol Júnior, Campeonato Brasileiro Sub-20, Torneo di Viareggio, among others.
-The current head coach is Airton Fagundes.
+The current head coach is Kauê Belmonte.